SM 18x250 [2xM5] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in the industry of new technologies – are utilized in HDD drives, electric motors, medical apparatus or very advanced devices.
+- Key role in modern technologies – find application in HDD drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: